 A man waved to them from the other side of the room.

-"That's my dad," said Lisa Hirsch, sliding off the edge of the stage.
-"He probably wants to go now."
+“That’s my dad,” said Lisa Hirsch, sliding off the stage.
+“He probably wants to go now.”

 "Nice meeting you."